How can we help you?

 This therapy is often quite effective, but it does have some drawbacks.
 About 50% of the people who try CPAP therapy ultimately fail it.
 The noise of the machine, the discomfort of the mask and straps, and the inconvenience of having to carry the device anytime you travel can quickly get old.

-Sleep apnea is a very serious condition that requires intervention.
+Sleep apnea is a very serious condition that requires treatment from our dentist in Bridgeton, MO.
 If you sleep alone, you may not be all that concerned about the heavy snoring and gasping that is associated with sleep apnea, but if you fail to treat it, you will eventually be bothered by the other symptoms and complications that go along with this condition.

 - Difficulty falling asleep